saadtaame/kmp/README.md

 # kmp
 A C++ implementation of the Knuth-Morris-Pratt algorithm for sequences of integers.
 The program reads two integers m, the length of the pattern, and n, the length of the sequence to search in.
-The program then reads the pattern and the sequence and prints positions (0 based) where the pattern occurs as a sub-sequence of the original sequence.
+The program then reads the pattern and the sequence and prints positions (0 based) where the pattern occurs as a contiguous sub-sequence of the original sequence.

 Sample input/output: